Noam-Alum/Noam-Alum/README.md

 # "Where there is a shell, There is a way"

 ## Status:
-➟ I am a System Administrator at JetServer Cloud LTD, while also pursuing my studies in ICT.
+➟ I am an Automation Specialist at JetApps, while also pursuing my studies in ICT.

 ## Connect:
 ➣ **Location:** Israel 🌍 <br>